sharmasecureservicesusa/ecommerce/README.md

 # Ecommerce

 A fullstack eCommerce website built with Mysql, Express, React, and Redux.
+It also integrated Stripe payment gateway.

-## ERD Diagram
+## ERD
 ![erd](https://i.imgur.com/w4D1h4a.png)

 ## Prerequisites